 - San Salvador de Jujuy, Argentina - September 2017

 - Gothenburg, Sweden - June 2018

-The Agrochemical Analysis Sub-Group meeting is usually a two-day event with presentations on Sub-Group activities and specific technical presentations on various topics related to CPA residue analysis on tobacco and in general.
+The Agrochemicals Analysis Sub-Group meeting is usually a two-day event with presentations on Sub-Group activities and specific technical presentations on various topics related to CPA residue analysis on tobacco and in general.
 The meetings either take place near to where the host laboratory is located or in a tobacco production country to allow participants to familiarise themselves with the various production aspects of the tobacco crop.
 Meetings were exceptionnally held online during the Covid pandemic.

 - Established a well organised proficiency test with the regular participation of a number of core laboratories together with new ones.

 - Provided the tobacco industry with a laboratory performance assessment scheme and access to high quality laboratories to meet the demand for testing capability and reliable analytical results.